Blog

 Basic Excel templates lack automation and dependency tracking.
 When projects grow to include 100+ tasks and cross-team dependencies, it becomes essential to transition to dedicated software for project management to maintain accuracy.

 Spreadsheet version control creates chaos.
 Multiple people editing creates confusion.
+Who has the latest version?
+Whose edits got overwritten?

+Gantt charts show deadlines brilliantly but don’t show daily workflow.
 Kanban boards show work-in-progress beautifully but don’t show which tasks drive project completion dates.
+Teams need both perspectives.

 Software templates have learning curves.
 Tools like Asana, ClickUp, and Monday.com require 2-3 weeks for team proficiency.